All entrance fees and passes offered by Great Falls Park can now be purchased online through Recreation.gov.

 In general, one pass covers the fees listed above for a driver and all passengers in a personal vehicle at per-vehicle fee areas or up to four adults at sites that charge per person.
 Children age 15 or under are admitted free.
 Some passes provide additional benefits, such as a 50-percent discount on camping at some sites for holders of Senior or Access passes.
 Always check with individual sites for details.

 Come experience the national parks!
-On five days in 2020, all National Park Service sites that charge an entrance fee (including Great Falls Park!) will offer free admission to everyone.
-Mark your calendar for these entrance fee–free dates in 2020:
+On six dates in 2021, all National Park Service sites that charge an entrance fee (including Great Falls Park) will offer free admission to everyone.
+Mark your calendar for these entrance fee–free dates in 2021:

 Vehicles with capacity of 1-6 passengers: $25 plus $3 per person.